 Since its founding in 1987, active, interdisciplinary research has been the hallmark of the Center for Toxicology at the University of Arizona College of Pharmacy.
-The center, directed by Dr. Serrine S. Lau, is the home for research and training in toxicology and environmental health at the university.
+The center is the home for research and training in toxicology and environmental health at the university.

 Collaboration among scientists at UA and across the world has created a timely exchange of knowledge and a worldwide understanding of the importance of toxicology studies which impact environmental health.
 Blending chemistry, biology, medicine and public health, the objectives of the center are:

 - to understand the processes by which chemicals affect people

 - to identify factors that influence those processes

 - to develop preventive or therapeutic measures to reduce any toxic effects.